alanlau54/SimpleRebalance/README.md

 Given More Time:
 * Add strategy to RebalanceAgent to support different balancing methods.
 * Fully implement cash in changing positions.
+* Logger for order/position state.
 * Account for Implementation shortfall.
 * Update Equity object with market feed.
 * Add Country to Equity object to support CAN tickers.
 * Use actual equity stock boardlots.
 * Avg Price calculation for each position with Execution history.
 * Load/Save Portfolio.
+* Add a position manager to send orders.
 * Possibly use BigDecimal for prices.
 * Integration testing where quotes are modified and portfolio changes can be seen.